Board of Directors

 - La Montañita Co-op members elect other members to serve on the board.
 The nine board members spend many hours making sure the Co-op provides what you, the members, want.
 The Board of Directors also sets goals and provides the vision and guidance for the organization.

-- The Co-op board hires a General Manager to manage the business as a whole.
+- The Co-op board hires the Cooperative Retail Officer and Cooperative Operations and Support Officer to manage the business as a whole.

-- The General Manager hires and oversees the staff to take care of the co-op for other members.
+- The Cooperative Retail Officer and Cooperative Operations and Support Officer hire and oversees the staff in their respective Divisions to take care of the co-op for other members.